robsonfagundes/robsonfagundes.github.io/README.md

 robsonfagundes.github.io
 ================
 Hi I'm [**Robson Fagundes**](http://robsonfagundes.github.io) Software Engineer - Full Stack Web Developer, Specialist in project and development of applications for environment web and mobile.
+Drummer, a good lover of craft beers and Rock'N Roll.

 About this page:
 ----------------